-Mary-Olga Lovett is a Senior Vice President of Greenberg Traurig, the Co-Regional Operating Shareholder of the firm’s Texas offices and is a member of the firm’s Executive Committee.
-Ms. Lovett concentrates her practice in intellectual property, commercial and complex litigation and has served as national trial counsel for five companies on a variety of commercial and liability claims and has tried cases to verdict involving a wide variety of issues, including intellectual property/patent litigation, warranty disputes, trade-secrets, class actions, employment litigation, and product liability matters.
-She has tried cases in state and federal courts in more than twenty jurisdictions.
+Mary-Olga Lovett is Senior Vice President of Greenberg Traurig, with operational responsibilities for the firm’s Texas offices, and is a member of the firm’s Executive Committee.
+Ms. Lovett is a proven first-chair trial lawyer who concentrates her practice in intellectual property, commercial and complex litigation and has served as national trial counsel for Fortune 500 companies in a broad range of industries, including entertainment, software, hardware, energy, hedge funds and financial institutions, health care, oilfield services, medical devices, pharmaceuticals, and automotive components.
+In her practice as a first-chair trial lawyer with twenty-six years’ experience, she has tried cases to verdict involving a wide variety of issues, including patent infringement, trademark infringement, theft of trade-secrets, commercial disputes, class actions, employment litigation, and product liability matters.
+She has tried cases to verdict in state and federal courts in more than twenty jurisdictions.
 She has also represented U.S. and international clients in appellate litigation before state and federal courts of appeal and the Texas Supreme Court.

-Mary-Olga is listed in The Best Lawyers in America for Commercial Litigation, Managing IP magazine’s “IP Stars,” in which she has been recognized as one of the “Top 250 Women in IP,” Texas Super Lawyers, in which she was recognized as one of the “Top 100 Lawyers in Texas” in 2016, “Top 50 Woman Lawyers in Texas” in 2015 and 2016, and “Top 100 Lawyers in Houston” in 2014-2016; and Euromoney’s Guide to the Leading Women in Business Law (2014-2016); she was also short-listed for “Best in Patent” by in Euromoney in 2016.
-She is a nine-year member of the American Board of Trial Advocates, the qualifications for which are a minimum of twenty first-chair jury trials to verdict and peer election.
-She has been asked to present demonstrations of voir dire and closing arguments at three American Bar Association national meetings, and frequently lectures on trial and appellate advocacy at accredited CLE programs.
+Licensed in Texas and New York, Mary-Olga is currently listed as one of the Top 50 Women Lawyers in Texas by Super Lawyers Magazine/Texas Monthly and one of the Top 100 Attorneys in Houston, and in 2016 she was named one of the Top 100 Lawyers in Texas.
+In 2017, she was named Best in patent, by Euromoney’s Guide to the Leading Women in Business Law.
+She is listed in The Best Lawyers in America for Commercial Litigation, Managing IP magazine’s “IP Stars,” in which she has been recognized as one of the “Top 250 Women in IP,” and Euromoney’s Guide to the Leading Women in Business Law (2014-2017); she was also short-listed for “Best in Patent” by Euromoney in 2016.
+She is a thirteen-year member and Senior Life Fellow of the American Board of Trial Advocates, the qualifications for which are a minimum of twenty first-chair jury trials to verdict and peer election.
+She has been asked to present demonstrations of voir dire and closing arguments at three American Bar association national meetings, and frequently lectures on trial and appellate advocacy at accredited CLE programs.